 The specialization in Global and Transnational History combines core courses in global, transnational, and international history with a broad range of electives examining the history of pivotal regions across the globe (Latin America, Africa, and South Asia) and important themes in global and transnational history.
 During their second and third years, students choose 4.0 credits from a list of electives exploring such diverse topics as the history of the movies, historical understandings of the body, the history of young people, the history of sexuality, the history of American foreign policy, and the comparative history of indigenous peoples.
 In their fourth year, students take capstone research seminars that allow them to do original historical research.
 Students will graduate with the historical knowledge, conceptual vocabulary, and ability to think critically necessary to understand key global challenges and articulate this knowledge in a range of ways.

 The 7.5 credits needed for a Specialization in Global and Transnational History are as follows:

 |1.0 credit||from a list of relevant second year courses|

 |4.0 credits||from a list of relevant third year courses|

 |0.5 credit||HIST 3813 Problems in Global and Transnational Histories|

 |1.0 credit||from a list of 4th year seminars on an international, transnational, or global history topic|

 A. Diptee, C. Jangam, A. Johnston, D. Kinsey, and D. McNeil.

 A. Bennett, A. Diptee, B. Elliot, J. Evans, N. Hillmer, M. Hogue, C. Jangam, A. Johnston, D. Kinsey, S. Klausen, J. Kovalio, S. Lipsett-Rivera, P. Litt, D. Marshall, D. McNeil, J. Miller, P. Walker, S. Whitney.

-For more information about the Global and Translation History Specialization contact the department’s BGInS representative Andrew Johnston.
+For more information about the Global and Translation History Specialization contact the department’s acting BGInS representative Dominique Marshall.